-Demand Facilities and CDS connected to the ELIA grid are exempted from delivering schedules in Day-ahead and in Intraday.
-Flexibility on demand can be voluntarily bid for redispatching.
+TSO-connected demand facilities and demand facilities in CDS connected to the ELIA grid are exempted from delivering schedules in Day-ahead and in Intraday if they do not offer flexibility for redispatching.
+Flexibility on demand can be voluntarily bid for redispatching in which case scheduling obligation on the delivery point applies.